If you’ve ever had an idea for a business website or an app, now’s the time to put your business plan together and work on a prototype of your idea.

 Now local business people are incentivised to make Newcastle the Silicon Valley of Australia.

 Here are the three biggest opportunities for Newcastle startups to take advantage of the new innovation policy framework:

 - Capital gains exemptions: This is Gen Y’s version of negative gearing.
 If money remains invested in start-ups for more than three years, the investor will be exempt from capital gains tax on any profit made.
-It’s a win-win and we can invest in real, Australian innovative companies that have amazing digital ideas.
+It’s a win-win and we can invest in real, innovative, Aussie companies that have amazing digital ideas.